spassvogel/react-pixi-tilemap-example/README.md

 - Supports animated tiles.
 Create the [animation](https://doc.mapeditor.org/en/stable/manual/editing-tilesets/#tile-animation-editor) in Tiled.
 Note that for animations to work the frames need to be adjacent.
 - Works only with orthogonal maps for now
 - Supports (horizontal) parallax on image layers
+- The camera is implemented using [Pixi Viewport](https://github.com/pixijs-userland/pixi-viewport), you can drag to pan in order to view more of the scene.
 - Uses [zustand](https://github.com/pmndrs/zustand) to store global vars (map data and camera position)
 - Full typescript support